DUNE-DAQ/pocket/docs/README.md

 # Pocket

-A set of scripts designed to help create a 'production-like' DUNE DAQ environment in a variety of setups.
+A set of scripts designed to help create a portable, 'production-like' DUNE DAQ environment in a variety of setups.

+Pocket is based on [(Linux) containers](docker.io) and [Kubernetes](kubernetes.io).

+In the local setup, Pocket is configured to run in a one-node [KIND](https://kind.sigs.k8s.io) cluster.

+Some services can also be run in CERN OpenStack.

+## Security

+Pocket exposes most of its services on the host to the outside network.
+It should only be run in a protected environment!

 ## Requirements
 - A git clone of this repository